 When I left the gym my body would be bristling with energy, and every day I felt I was ready to take on the world.
 And after all these years I still feel exactly the same way I did the first day I realized my body was responding in ways I did not understand, but for which I felt tremendous appreciation.

 It’s that feeling I have tried each day of my life to share with those who have sought my advice on how to improve both the shape of their bodies and their overall health.

 Today I want to help you gain the confidence I have about where my body, and especially my mind, is likely to take me in the years ahead.

 I have shared part of my story with you.
 I have revealed fragments of the hard final years of my mother’s life.
 I am breaking my silence on this matter now because, as painful as that period was for me, I am troubled every day by the idea that none of it was necessary.

 Today I am convinced beyond any doubt that my mother’s misfortune might have been avoided

 If only she had understood sufficiently early on what she needed to do to keep her brain healthy.

 We still do not know everything there is to be known about how the human brain begins to falter in middle age.

-For example, why does one person who experiences mild cognitive impairment go on to develop dementia, or experience other nervous system deficiencies, while another does not?
+For example, why does one person with mild cognitive impairment go on to experience significant brain shrinkage, or other nervous system deficiencies, while another does not?

 And yet we do have a very good idea now about which factors speed up the process, and which slow it down.
-I have sketched for you 3 key insights about how simple lifestyle practices can either heavily load the dice in favor of a path that leads to dementia, or dramatically reduce one’s risk of eventual mental impairment.
+I have sketched for you 3 key insights about how simple lifestyle practices can either heavily load the dice in favor of a path that leads to cognitive decline, or significantly increase the likelihood of maintaining lasting brain health.